emarsden/pg-el/README.md

   supported, and `LISTEN` and `NOTIFY` are not supported.
 It does support certain extensions such as pgvector, however.

-- The [RisingWave](https://github.com/risingwavelabs/risingwave) event streaming database is mostly working.
+- The [RisingWave](https://github.com/risingwavelabs/risingwave) event streaming database (Apache license) is mostly working.
 It does not support `GENERATED ALWAYS AS IDENTITY` or `SERIAL` columns, nor `VACUUM ANALYZE`.
-Last tested 2025-03 with v2.2.0.
+Last tested 2025-03 with v2.2.4.

 - [CrateDB](https://crate.io/): last tested 2025-03 with version 5.10.2.
 CrateDB does not support
   rows (e.g. `SELECT (1,2)`), does not support the `time`, `varbit`, `bytea`, `jsonb` and `hstore`